SCOPE OF THIS CHAPTER

 The purpose of the record is to enable accurate information to be given in response to any future request for a reference if the person has moved on.
 It will provide clarification where a future DBS request reveals non convicted information, and will help to prevent unnecessary reinvestigation if an allegation re-surfaces after a period of time.
 In this sense it may serve as a protector to the individual themselves, as well as in cases where substantiated allegations need to be known about to safeguard future children.

 Details of allegations that are found to be malicious should be removed from personnel records.
-For Education services see Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges.
+For Education services see Keeping Children Safe in Education.

 The Designated Officer should monitor and record the progress of each case, either fortnightly or monthly depending on its complexity.
 This could be by way of review strategy meetings / discussions / initial evaluations or direct liaison with the police, Children's Social Care, or employer, as appropriate.
 Where the target timescales cannot be met, the Designated Officer should record the reasons.